Oksana-Horbachevska/Bigiolo_lending/README.md

 Interactive Gallery: A smooth, touch-enabled slider powered by Swiper.js.

 Accessibility First: Fully navigable via screen readers with discernible link names and high-contrast typography.

+##  📊 External Data & Lead Management

+To ensure efficient management of guest inquiries and reviews, the project integrates Google Workspace tools:

+ - Google Forms Integration: The contact and booking forms are linked to a custom Google Form, allowing for seamless data collection without a dedicated backend.

+ - Google Sheets as a Database: All form submissions and guest reviews are automatically synchronized with a Google Sheet, serving as a lightweight and accessible database.

+ - Dynamic Data Fetching: Guest reviews are fetched and parsed in real-time using PapaParse, ensuring the "Feedback" section is always up-to-date with the latest entries from the spreadsheet.

 ## ⚙️ Installation